Quantum-Red/QuantumSlimes/Print.and.Build.Guide.md

 ___

 ## Assembly
 So now that you've got all your parts printed out and all your electronics have arrived in the mail, it's time to start putting it all together into a working tracker!
+(If you haven't purchased your parts yet, check the [parts list](https://github.com/Quantum-Red/QuantumSlimes/releases/tag/V4) first before continuing)

 Tools you'll need:
 - Soldering iron